Cockpit technology is a critical, yet often overlooked, aspect of a private jet.

 The controllers are provided with the capability to issue ATC clearances, radio frequency assignments, and various requests for information.

-The pilots are provided with the capability to respond to messages, request/receive clearances, and missed clearances due to voice frequency congestion.
+The pilots are provided with the capability to respond to messages, request or receive clearances, as well as missed clearances due to voice frequency congestion.

 Therefore, pilot read-back errors are no longer a problem with this technology.
 The pilots can now confirm receipt of text-messaged clearances and instructions from controllers by pressing a button.